lheberlie/grunt-esrijso-modulelist/README.md

 # grunt-esrijso-modulelist

 Creates a Module List for the [ArcGIS API for JavaScript Web Optimizer](http://jso.arcgis.com/help/).
-Searches html and js files in your project to find references to Dojo AMD modules that match andy of the following patterns:
+Searches html and js files in your project to find references to Dojo AMD modules that match any of the following patterns:

 ```
 esri/